On 3-manifolds with pointwise pinched nonnegative Ricci curvature: Noncollapsing at large time

 In this section we show that the Ricci flow solution from Section \ref{sect2} is noncollapsed for large time, in a scale-invariant sense.
 More precisely, we show that there is a blowdown limit on a three dimensional manifold, where the emphasis is on the three dimensionality.

 We recall that the Ricci flow solution from Section \ref{sect2} has positive Ricci curvature and lives on a noncompact manifold, which is necessarily then diffeomorphic to $\R^3$.
 After passing to a subsequence, we can extract a blowdown limit $X_\infty$ (corresponding to a fixed rescaled time) in the sense of pointed Gromov-Hausdorff convergence.
 The issue is to show that $\dim(X_\infty) = 3$.
 Since $X_\infty$ is noncompact, we must exclude that $\dim(X_\infty)$ is one or two.
-This is done in Subsections \ref{subsect3.1} and \ref{subsect3.2}.
-The argument goes by showing that if $\dim(X_\infty) < 3$ then the collapsing structure at large time can be extended in the sense of rough geometry to time zero.
-This will eventually give a contradiction to the fact that the original manifold is diffeomorphic to $\R^3$.
-We note that $\R^3$ can collapse with bounded sectional curvature \cite[Example 1.4]{Cheeger-Gromov (1985)} due to a graph manifold structure, so the contradiction is not immediate.
+We note that $\R^3$ can collapse with bounded sectional curvature \cite[Example 1.4]{Cheeger-Gromov (1985)} due to a graph manifold structure, so the result is not immediate.

 The following statement is the main result of this section.